US-1 Trucks: Spare Parts, running and collecting

 Some parts, such as pickups, were originally available from the manufacturers, but today these are hard to find.
 Luckily a number of people have begun producing parts to keep US-1 vehicles running.
 Tires which fit all the standard vehicles are available from a number of vendors.
 Specially stamped and shaped replacement pick-ups can be obtained too, which fit all the vehicles in the series, (including the Stompers).
 Recently, batches of light bars for the wrecker and fire engine have been made, along with the unique tires for the Stomper and some US-1-type metal guide pins.

 The most exciting news came in early 2021 when a manufacturer announced the arrival of replica worm and gear sets, 3D printed in a tough black plastic and supplied with a tube of PTFE grease for replacing worn or cracked 35-to-40-year-old white nylon gears.

 The first 3D printed replica parts for US-1 were advertised in 2020 by the same source.
 So far it is the often missing sign board for the ‘garage’ series of buildings, a petrol pump, tipper tailgates, pipes for the crane and bogies for the trailers.
-Recently a set of parts to make the bulldozer reset itself have been offered as either a purchase of download to print yourself.
+Recently a set of parts to make the bulldozer reset itself have been offered, as have a set of parts to make the rare phone booth pick up straight, various single track sections and accessory joining clips as either a purchase or download to print yourself.

+The clamps that hold the pick ups in place underneath the chassis have also been 3d printed in metal in strips of 8 and are available from a professional 3d printing web site.
+When used with the readily available M2x4 Flat Machine Screw theses hold the pick up strips at the exact required angle.

 The availability of many of these replica items can usually be seen on a well known Internet auction house.

 The motor used throughout US-1 was a standard Mabuchi item and can also be found fitted to other vehicles, including 'Ideal' Slot Cars and slotless Ideal TCR 'Jam Cars'.
 New old stock spares can sometimes be found and many similar, but not identical motors were made.
 When checking a Mabuchi motor to see if it will be a suitable replacement, the available length of the shaft to take the worm gear and the position of the contacts (which is on the side of US-1 motors) need to be considered.

 One vendor specializes in making double 90 degree turnouts out of two single ones, along with 9" and 6" single straights.
 The custom single-track sections are even more useful when modified with a joining clip at one end, (salvaged from a broken action accessory), and a pair of the rounded 'build-outs' (salvaged from damaged Turnouts), at the other.
 These changes make these track sections attach as securely as an Action Accessory.
 Custom track is very handy when optimizing layout in the available space.